The color red is a primary color and the color at the long-wavelength end of the visible spectrum.

-Humankind started with just one shade of red which our ancestors used to make cave paintings and to paint their skin.
-Now there are over 40 varieties of red with different tinges of yellows and blues as well as different shades.
+Humankind started with various beautiful shades of red.
+Our ancestors used to make cave paintings and paint their skin.
+Red pigments and dyes have been made from clay, dried bugs, and berries throughout history.
+Various artifacts with these pigments can still be found in ancient art today, such as in cave paintings found in Lascaux France.
+Now, there are over 40 varieties of red, with different tinges of yellows and blues as well as various shades.

-As an artist, it's important to understand this fundamental color, how it's used in antiquity until today, what it means and the different emotions it evokes, as well as its different shades, and how to produce them.
+As an artist, it's important to understand this fundamental color.
+Learn how it was used in antiquity until today, and what it means.
+Explore the different emotions it evokes, its different shades, and how to produce them.

 This article aims to help you do just that.